zach-wahrer/GoCLC/README.md

 Since GoCLC is currently in the early stages of development, the server cannot do much more than greet a user and offer rudimentary commands.
 However, this will change rapidly, so keep an eye on this repo!

 ## To Run the Test Suite
+From the root of the project:
+`go test` will run integration tests for starting/running the server.
-Execute `go test server/...` to run all tests related to the server code.
+`go test server` will run all unit tests related to the server code.

 ## Planned Features
 * General chat